EleutherAI/gpt-neo/README.md

 🎉 1T or bust my dudes 🎉

-An implementation of model & data parallel [GPT2](https://openai.com/blog/better-language-models/) & [GPT3](https://arxiv.org/abs/2005.14165) -like models, with the ability to scale up to full GPT3 sizes (and possibly more!), using the [mesh-tensorflow](https://github.com/tensorflow/mesh) library.
+An implementation of model & data parallel [GPT3](https://arxiv.org/abs/2005.14165)-like models using the [mesh-tensorflow](https://github.com/tensorflow/mesh) library.

 **If you're just here to play with our pre-trained models, we strongly recommend you try out the HuggingFace Transformer integration.**

 Training and inference is officially supported on TPU and should work on GPU as well.
 This repository will be (mostly) archived as we move focus to our GPU-specific repo, [GPT-NeoX](https://github.com/EleutherAI/gpt-neox/).

-Also included are alternative model architectures and linear attention implementations that should enable scaling up to even larger model sizes & context lengths, including:
+In addition to the functionality offered by the
 * [Local attention](https://arxiv.org/abs/2004.05150)
 * [Linear attention](https://arxiv.org/abs/1812.01243)
 * [Mixture of Experts](https://arxiv.org/abs/1701.06538)
 * [Axial Positional embedding](https://arxiv.org/abs/1912.12180)
-* Masked Language Modelling

 # Pretrained Models

-**21/03/2021:**
+**Update 21/03/2021:**

 We're proud to release two pretrained GPT-Neo models trained on The Pile, the weights and configs can be freely downloaded from [the-eye.eu](https://the-eye.eu/public/AI/gptneo-release/).